Conference In Person

 A practical, inclusive conservation conference focused on real world delivery.

 Heritage conservation is at its strongest when it is practical, affordable, and deliverable.
 Heritage That Works will reframe conservation as a sector defined not by exclusivity, but by collaboration and relevance.
-The conference hopes to bring together the full ecosystem of people who make heritage projects happen — project managers, site managers, QSs, engineers, craftspeople, apprentices, graduates, and specialists — many of whom have traditionally felt that conservation events were “not for them.”
+The conference in partnership with English Heritage hopes to bring together the full ecosystem of people who make heritage projects happen — project managers, site managers, QSs, engineers, craftspeople, apprentices, graduates, and specialists — many of whom have traditionally felt that conservation events were “not for them.”

 The conference addresses one of the sector’s constant challenges: the perception of conservation as elitist or inaccessible.
 If the future of heritage is to be inclusive and resilient, then early‑career professionals, emerging practitioners, and those working at the interface of heritage and construction must feel represented, welcomed, and equipped.